Deconstructing the role of myosin contractility in force fluctuations within focal adhesions: Methods

 The rate of mean extension of an attached MP is determined by the active motor velocity $v_m$ on the filament and the rate of average deformation of the attached clutches.
 This is given as

 Clutches undergo attachment-detachment dynamics with rates $k_{\text{on}}$ and $k_{\text{off}}$ respectively.
-The clutch detachment rate is again assumed to be exponentially increasing with the load force, $k_{\text{off}} = k_{\text{off}}^0\exp(|f_l^c|/f_b)$, where $f_b$ is the force scale for bond rupture.
-The attachment-detachment dynamics of the clutches gives rise to the following rate equation
+The clutch detachment rate is again assumed to be exponentially increasing with the load force, $k_{\text{off}} = k_{\text{off}}^0\exp{(|f_l^c|/F_b)}$, where $F_b$ is the force scale for bond rupture.
+Similar to the MPs, the average load force on clutches is $f_l^c=\kappa_c x_c$.
+The attachment-detachment dynamics of the clutches gives rise to the following rate equation.